sungnga/practice/gatsby/portfolio/README.md

   - Create plugins.js file in config folder and setup plugin config.
 Use env variables for cloudinary credentials
   - Once done, start up Strapi dev server: `npm run develop`
 - Back in Strapi Admin console, upload any media file and it will be stored in Cloudinary

+### 13. Building the Footer section
+- The Footer component renders the SocialLinks component
+- The SocialLinks component iterates over the data array and displays a list of social links